rifanid98/pet-adoption/README.md

 # Pet Adoption App UI | React Native

-This project is designed for practice only.
+This project is made for training purposes only.
 Anyone who wants to use this project for commercial purposes, please contact the UI designer at the source info below.

 # Source